 UK tax advisor Kieran offers his consulting services to provide UK expat tax advice on the important tax issues to consider when moving to the United Kingdom.

-If you are planning to move to the United Kingdom there are certain UK tax issues that expats need to consider, particularly related to whether they will be classed as UK tax residents or non-UK tax residents, and if they are required to file a UK tax return.
+There are certain UK tax issues that expats need to consider.
+These are particularly related to whether they are a tax residents or not, and if they must file a tax return.

 This guide provides UK expat tax advice on the following topics: